jbellsey/redux-model-utils/docs/actions.md

 model.actions.timer1000().then(smile);
 ```

-### More about private action codes
+### About private action codes

-Again, the action codes you use inside an action map are private.
-Internally
+The codes for actions built from an action map are private.
-they are modified before being dispatched to ensure that they are globally-unique.
-You should not write code that depends on our internal modification of your codes.
+You should not write code that depends on these internal action codes.

-Because codes are not shared, you cannot respond to actions outside of an
+Because codes are not shared, other reducers cannot handle actions
-action map.
-Other reducers cannot handle your actions.
+created by an action map.

-If your application needs to have multiple responses to a single action,
+If your application needs to have multiple reducers handle a single action,
 you have a few options.

 First, use the `subscribe` option.
 Instead of writing code inside
 a reducer, build a callback handler that watches a value in your model for
 changes.
+When the model changes, your callback is invoked, and you
+can issue other actions.

 If that isn't an option, and you truly need public action codes that can
 be handled by multiple reducers, you can't use an action map.
 The next